 - 1. Scientific quality of the proposal and methodology - 2.
-Feasibility of implementing the research as described in the proposal - Applicant's research abilities/qualifications/ and the availability of additional/matched funding - 4.
-Relevance and likelihood to influence health design
+Feasibility of implementing the research as described in the proposal - 3.
+Applicant's research abilities and the availability of additional/matched funding - 4.
+Relevance and likelihood to influence health, wellness, and healthcare design